Docs

 To optimize package scanning within a JAR file, add a META-INF/VAADIN/package.properties file inside the JAR to define JAR specific scanning rules.
 In a Maven artifact with jar packaging, create a src/main/resources/META-INF/VAADIN directory and add a package.properties file with the desired configuration.

-The package.properties file effects only the target JAR content.
+The package.properties file affects only the target JAR content.
 It supports vaadin.allowed-packages and vaadin.blocked-packages properties in the same way as in the application.properties file.
 The vaadin.blocked-jar=true property is used to disable scanning of the JAR, entirely.

 Prevent Handling of Specific URLs